Korto Cavitation Services

 Even if such an increase of cavitation intensity is considered acceptable, the New runner/New guide vanes-version is recommended.

-The reason: The potential inaccuracy in the model-to-prototype prediction and in the prototype machining might provoke stronger cavitation on even lower loads.
+The reason: the potential inaccuracy in the model-to-prototype prediction and in the prototype machining might provoke stronger cavitation at even lower loads.

 • Required equipment